Overcoming Slow Decision Frequencies in Continuous Control: Model-Based Sequence Reinforcement Learning for Model-Free Control: Experiments

 We train SRL with four different action sequence lengths (ASL), $J = {2, 4, 8, 16}$, referred to as SRL-$J$.
 During training, SRL is evaluated based on its $J$ value, processing states only after every $J$ actions.
 All hyperparameters are identical between SRL and SAC, except for the actor update frequency: SRL updates the actor every 4 steps, while SAC updates every step.
 Thus, SAC has four more actor update steps compared to SRL.
 Additionally, SRL learns a model in parallel with the actor and critic.
+Additionally, we also train SAC at different step sizes that correspond to SRL, forming SAC-$J$ where $J={1, 2, 4, 8, 16}$.
+Note that we do not provide SRL-1 since for sequences of length 1, SRL is the same algorithm as SAC.

-We presents the learning curves of SRL and SAC across 10 continuous control tasks in the appendix.
-We observe that SRL outperforms SAC in six out of ten tasks.
-Notably, SRL-16 achieves competitive performance on LunarLander, Hopper, Reacher and Swimmer tasks, showcasing the algorithm's capability to learn long action sequences from scratch.
-Surprisingly, SRL also outperforms SAC in the Humanoid environment with fewer inputs and actor updates while concurrently learning a model, demonstrating the efficacy of the algorithm on environments with higher action dimensions.
-It should be noted that the learning curves presented for SRL-$J$ take in states every $J$ steps, thus SRL is evaluated on a disadvantage in the learning curves.
+We present the learning curves of SRL and SAC across 11 continuous control tasks in the appendix.
+We find that on all environments except Swimmer, SAC-1 demonstrates optimal performance and often significantly outperforms the longer timesteps.
+Thus, the default environments are picked to maximize performance under the standard RL setting where the observation, decision, and the action frequency are the same.
+It should be noted that the learning curves presented for SRL-$J$ and SAC-$J$ take in states every $J$ steps.